meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 Yes, it can be dangerous due to the severely restrictive nature of the diet.
 ### Would you recommend?
 I would not recommend this diet because it is not sustainable long-term.
-I personally do not a
+I personally do not see any health benefits to discuss.
+It seems very dangerous and restrictive.